-This deals with clinical topics and is organized in collaboration with the European School of Oncology (ESO).
+This deals with clinical topics and is organized in collaboration with the American Association for Cancer Research (AACR).

 John Ultmann was a pioneer in the precise staging of Hodgkin's disease and its application as a guide for treatment.
 He was a member of the ICML Organizing Committee from its first edition until the year of his death in 2000.

 “25 years of antibody treatments for lymphoma”: Peter W.M.
 Johnson, Southampton (GB)

 Friday, June 16, Room A Palazzo dei Congressi

 “Meet the Professor” sessions are 45-minutes lessons (30 minutes frontal lecture and 15 minutes discussion) that allow participants to meet internationally recognized experts and gain a deeper insight into topics of particular interest.